daverodriguez/promises-examples/readme.md

 **Run this example:**
 > Open [dist/synchronous.html](dist/synchronous.html)

 An **asynchronous** function is one that involves some latency.
-Most often, it's because we're retrieving some data from a server, or sending some data from a server.
+Most often, it's because we're retrieving some data from a server, or sending data to a server.

 ```typescript
 let todos = getTodos(); // Let's assume these are coming from an API endpoint